taagada/DamnatioLauncher/README.md

 npm install
 ```

-Then ensure `node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js` has been updated on line 85-86 like in the (github)[https://github.com/taagada/DamnatioLauncher/blob/master/node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js#L85].
+Then ensure `node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js` has been updated on line 85-86 like in the <a href="https://github.com/taagada/DamnatioLauncher/blob/master/node_modules/helios-core/dist/dl/mojang/MojangIndexProcessor.js#L85">github</a>.

 Then run next command to crate the executable (create the executable depend on the platform your using)